Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Bengals stats and trends

-- This year, the Bengals have an ATS record of 4-0 in their four games as an underdog of 4 points or more.
+- The Bengals have an against the spread record of 3-0 in their three games as an underdog of 4.5 points or more this season.

-- Cincinnati's games this season have gone over the total in eight out of 20 opportunities (40%).
+- Cincinnati's games this year have gone over the total in eight out of 20 opportunities (40%).

-- Cincinnati is 8-5 against the spread and 9-4 overall when the team puts up more than 21.9 points.
+- Cincinnati is 8-5 against the spread and 9-4 overall in games when it records more than 21.9 points.

-- Cincinnati is 6-5 against the spread and 7-4 overall when the team amasses more than 344.9 yards.
+- When Cincinnati churns out over 344.9 yards, the team is 6-5 against the spread and 7-4 overall.

-- The Bengals have 21 giveaways this season, while the Rams have 25 takeaways.
+- This season the Bengals have 21 turnovers, four fewer than the Rams have takeaways (25).

 Home and road insights

-- At home, as 4-point underdogs or greater, the Bengals have one win ATS (1-1).
+- The Bengals have one win ATS (1-1) as 4.5-point underdogs or more at home.

-- Cincinnati has hit the over in six of nine games at home this year.
+- In six of nine home games this year, Cincinnati has gone over the total.

-- Los Angeles is 7-2 overall, and 5-5 against the spread, away from home.
+- Away from home, Los Angeles is 7-2 overall and 5-5 against the spread.

-- The Rams have one win ATS (1-3) on the road as 4-point favorites or more.
+- The Rams have one win ATS (1-2) on the road as 4.5-point favorites or more.

-- Los Angeles has hit the over in six of nine away games this year.
+- This season, in nine away games, Los Angeles has gone over the total six times.

 Powered by Data Skrive.